-You’ll probably have heard a lot about photovoltaic (PV) technology, since the Government’s Feed-in Tariff (FiT) scheme has been very popular.
-This offers guaranteed payments for every kWh of electricity generated using PV panels and then either used or fed back to the Grid.
+You’ll probably have heard a lot about photovoltaic (PV) technology, since the Government’s Feed-in Tariff (FiT) scheme was very popular.
+This offered guaranteed payments for every kWh of electricity generated using PV panels and then either used or fed back to the Grid.
+However, while this scheme was closed to new applications back in 2019, the recent increases in energy prices has brought PV technology back into high demand.

 Firstly, we’ll look at the benefits: